hyperledger/iroha/docs/source/references/config.md

 ### `block_sync.gossip_period_ms`

-The time between sending requests for latest block.
+The period of time to wait between sending requests for the latest block.

 Has type `u64`.
 Can be configured via environment variable `BLOCK_SYNC_GOSSIP_PERIOD_MS`